-Licensed practical nursing is a rigorous profession that demands workers to provide several kinds of basic patient care, from monitoring blood pressure to bathing to recordkeeping.
+Licensed practical nursing is a rigorous profession that demands workers provide a variety of basic patient care tasks, from monitoring blood pressure to bathing to recordkeeping.
 To train students for this critically important job, online LPN programs in Florida provide classes in a range of fundamental nursing topics—such as pharmacology, medical terminology, and anatomy and physiology.
 Students additionally gain real world nursing experience through in-person clinical training at health care facilities in their local communities.
 For example, LPN students at Herzing University complete their general education classes online while attending nursing theory and practical skills classes on-campus.
 For more details about how online and hybrid LPN programs work, see EduMed’s main online LPN program page.

 Popular Online LPN Programs in Florida

 During your search for an online LPN program in Florida, you’ll need to not only find a school that can teach you the right skills and knowledge, but also one that’s affordable, offers a flexible class schedule, and provides excellent student support.
 To help get you started on your program search, we’ve spotlighted below two of the best accredited online LPN programs available in Florida today.
 These programs are fully-approved by the Florida Board of Nursing—meaning they’ve been vetted for quality and will prepare you to take the NCLEX-PN exam after graduation.
 Take a look at these spotlights to get an idea of what the best online LPN programs in Florida have to offer.